Problem Description

 Space and Time Complexity

-Time Complexity: O(N), where N is the number of nodes in the tree, as we may need to traverse all nodes in the worst case.
-Space Complexity: O(H), where H is the height of the tree, due to the recursive stack space used in DFS.
+Time Complexity: O(n), where n is the number of nodes in the tree since each node is visited once.
+Space Complexity: O(h), where h is the height of the tree due to the recursion stack (O(n) in the worst case of a skewed tree).

 Solution